gzwplato/LazUnits/README.md

 1. LazCopyOptions - Copy/Backup/Restore IDE and Project Options

+1. LazCopyTemplates  - Saves pre-configured template directories as a new project directory.

-2. LazDebugUnit    -	Adds a Debug Form with a Memo to write debug messages.
+1. LazDebugUnit    -	Adds a Debug Form with a Memo to write debug messages.
 DebugUnitMgr utility adds/removes DebugUnit from a project;

-3. LazFileUtilWin	- Enhancements to CopyDir, DelDir, CopyFile, DelFile for use on Windows
+1. LazFileUtilWin	- Enhancements to CopyDir, DelDir, CopyFile, DelFile for use on Windows

-4. LazHelpUnit  - Adds a help feature to Lazarus Projects with two options: 1) Browser   (THTMLBrowser), and 2)File Viewer (THTMLFileViewer).
+1. LazHelpUnit  - Adds a help feature to Lazarus Projects with two options: 1) Browser   (THTMLBrowser), and 2)File Viewer (THTMLFileViewer).
 Views online URLs, local files, and resources (embed your help files in your project exe)

-5. LazThreadUnit  - A simple thread class for use with GUI projects.
+1. LazThreadUnit  - A simple thread class for use with GUI projects.

-6. LazTemplateUnit  - Saves pre-configured template directories as a new project directory.

 ## Development Tools